Criminal Complaints and the Warrant Process

 Jefferson County Attorney Criminal Complaint Division

 In Jefferson District Court, individuals who believe they have been crime victims can file criminal complaints.
-To assist in this process, assistant county attorneys will review your complaint and make a decision based on evidence.
+To assist in this process, assistant county attorneys will review your complaint and make a decision on its merits.

 How to File a Criminal Complaint